 Brewing Fight–A fight that is likely to happen, but you are not yet actively, directly under attack.
 You have some prior indication that trouble may be coming.
 Brewing fights may initially involve deception on the part of the perpetrator.
 If you read the signs correctly, you have time to be more proactive when the fight is brewing.

-Carbine–A rifle, usually a shorter rifle, that fires pistol bullets or intermediate cartridges.
+Carbine–A shorter rifle, usually one that fires pistol bullets or intermediate cartridges.
 See Carbines vs Rifles for details.

 Carry–As a verb, it means to be armed, usually with a concealed handgun For example, “Do you carry?” or “Are you carrying?” (something you might ask your gun owning friend as three unsavory looking characters approach), or “Thank you for carrying to keep us all safe.”
 As a noun, carry refers to the state of being armed.
 When preceded or followed by a modifier (for example, African Carry or Open Carry or Carrying Concealed) the phrase refers to the way we are toting a weapon around.

 Carry Condition–The level of readiness of your firearm.
 Jeff Cooper defined four levels of readiness based on where the ammo is (or isn’t) in the pistol.
 For more detailed information, read Alert Carry Conditions.